If you’re looking for things to do at Mammoth Hot Springs, look no further! These top tourist attractions will keep you entertained for hours.

 3. Visit the Upper Terraces and the Lower Terraces

 The Upper Terraces were formed by hot springs and mineral formations.
-The terraces are a series of travertine pools that were created as water seeped into the porous rock below them, depositing minerals along its path.
+The terraces are a series of travertine pools created as water seeped into the porous rock below them, depositing minerals along its path.

 See Related: Best Things To Do in Cody, Wyoming